Kris Durham: Tennessee Titans

 On August 31, 2014, Durham was claimed off waivers by the Tennessee Titans.
 He appeared in four games in the 2014 season and had six receptions for 54 receiving yards.

 Oakland Raiders

 Durham signed with the Oakland Raiders in June 2015.

 Parma Panthers

 In 2017 and 2018, Durham signed with the Parma Panthers of the Italian Football League.
 In 2017, Durham played nine games, catching 33 passes for 509 yards and two touchdowns.
 In 2018, Durham played ten games and had 46 receptions for 944 yards and 11 touchdowns.
 The Panthers lost in the league playoffs semi finals in both seasons, failing to reach the Italian Bowl Championship game.

 Personal life

 Durham is the brother-in-law of Los Angeles Angels pitcher Blake Wood.
+Durham returned to Italy as an assistant coach for the Parma Panthers in 2020.